-This project aligns the timing requirements associated with transmission service requests on each node.
-By aligning the timing requirements associated with submitting transmission service requests; this will accommodate the near simultaneous submission of cross-border transmission requests on both the Midwest ISO and PJM OASIS.
+This project aligns the timing requirements associated with Transmission Service Requests on each node.
+By aligning the timing requirements associated with submitting Transmission Service Requests; this will accommodate the near simultaneous submission of cross-border transmission requests on both the Midwest ISO and PJM OASIS.
 The common long-term transmission service queue initiative aligns the timing requirements for long-term firm requests.
-This initiative aligns the timing requirements for other transmission service requests.
-This project will require identification of the policies, procedures and terminology which comprise the Midwest ISO's and PJM's OASIS Business Practices and, to the extent possible, aligns such policies, procedures and business practices.
+This initiative aligns the timing requirements for other Transmission Service Requests.
+This project will require identification of the policies, procedures and terminology which comprise the Midwest ISO's and PJM's OASIS

-It will be necessary to obtain the RTOs' stakeholders' approvals and file for Commission approval of necessary PJM and Midwest ISO Tariff revisions.
-Moreover, it will be necessary to modify applications and systems to implement this initiative.
+Business Practices and, to the extent possible, aligns such policies, procedures and business practices.

-PJM and the Midwest ISO will seek stakeholder consensus on best practices.
-Section 1.6, "Table Summary: Transmission Service Submittals," of the PJM Regional Practices (posted at http://oasis.pjm.com/rpdoc.html) and Appendix A of the Midwest ISO Tariff Business Practices, Module B of the EMT, must be updated to reflect the revised timing requirements for the submittal of Transmission Service Requests.
-The Midwest ISO and PJM manuals may also require updates.
-Tariff changes are anticipated for both RTOs.
+The RTOs' have obtained the necessary stakeholders' approvals and filed for Commission approval of necessary PJM and Midwest ISO tariff revisions.
+The Midwest ISO's Tariff revisions were approved by the Commission on October 24, 2006.
+Accordingly, Section 1.6, "Table Summary: Transmission Service Submittals," of the PJM Regional Practices (posted at http://oasis.pjm.com/rpdoc.html), as well as Appendix A of the Midwest ISO Tariff Business Practices and Module B of the EMT, will be updated to reflect the revised timing requirements for the submittal of Transmission Service Requests.
+The RTOs will modify their applications and systems to implement this initiative.